mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Begin working on file upload.
     * Solve file upload and rendering based off of file upload
     * Create copy of visualizer for testing game mechanics.
+    * Work on refactoring and removing unused code.